-This bedtime routine tip is provided by special Guest Blogger Julie Kieras from A Year with Mom & Dad.
+This bedtime routine tip is provided by special Guest Blogger Julie Kieras from Happy Strong Home.

 I winced upon hearing that some states already have kids back in school.
 Isn’t it just August?
 In our state, we don’t send kids back until near or after Labor Day.
 Still, it got me thinking about how we’ve gotten lax in our routines over the summer.
 We’re pretty routine for waking and bedtime, but often find that bedtime thirty minutes drags out to forty-five or an hour these days!

 So, I decided to involve my toddler son in a little “management” project!
 One he could take part in by helping create and decorate a visual of our bedtime routine.
 (Oh, and it doesn’t hurt that there’s some counting and alphabet practice thrown in too!)